gura-conf/gura/docs/Developers/parsing.md

 The parameters to be used during serialization or deserialization functions are up to the developer.
 However, **two parameters are mandatory for all implementations seeking to comply with Gura version 2**:

-- **Disable imports during serialization**: a mechanism must be provided to disable `import` statements in Gura documents (check the [Imports section][import-section] to learn more).
+- **Disable imports during serialization**: a mechanism must be provided to disable `import` statements in Gura documents (check the [Imports section][import-reference] to learn more).
 In case this mechanism is disabled, and the document contains an `import` sentence, an `ImportDisabledError` error must be thrown. **This option should be disabled by default**.
-- **Disable environment variables serialization**: a mechanism must be provided to disable the use of environment variables (check the [Variables section][variables-section] to learn more) and only consider variables local to the Gura document (including, if any, imported documents).
+- **Disable environment variables serialization**: a mechanism must be provided to disable the use of environment variables (check the [Variables section][variables-reference] to learn more) and only consider variables local to the Gura document (including, if any, imported documents).
 In case this mechanism is disabled, and a local variable is not found a `VariableNotDefinedError` error must be thrown. **This option should be disabled by default**.

 Both options ensure security in sensitive environments by preventing access to important system information.